 Answer: In order to provide a responsible answer we need to read any existing separation agreements and/or Court Orders.
 If it is not possible to seek part of the pension as “property” then it may be possible to use the “in pay” pension income as a basis for a claim for spousal support.

 (The information provided above is general, not legal advice, as circumstances vary from case to case.
-Thus, if you wish legal advice that you can rely upon for your specific case, please contact Andrew Kania for a free consultation).
+Thus, if you wish legal advice that you can rely upon for your specific case, please contact Douglas Briand for a free consultation).